denza/profitbricks-sdk-net/README.md

 ## Testing

-You can find a full list of tests inside the `ProfitbricksV2.Tests` project.You can run tests from the Visual Studio Test Explorer.
+You can find a full list of tests inside the `ProfitbricksV2.Tests` project.
+You can run tests from the Visual Studio Test Explorer.

 ## Contributing